blackfennec-org/blackfennec/docs/source/development/domain/action_system/index.rst

 Action Registry
 ===============
 The action registry is a dictionary that maps action names to action functions.
-The action registry is used to register actions and to execute actions.
+The action registry is used to register actions thus make them available to other parts of the application.